Waveform Design for Joint Sensing and Communications in Millimeter-Wave and Low Terahertz Bands: Proposed JRC Waveform Design in mmWave and Low-THz Bands

 \subsection{Parameter Design for MS-QP Sequences against Strong Doppler Shift}

-The doppler shift effect tends to be stronger in the THz scale, which induces dominant sidelobes on the range profile of radar sensing, leading to additional false alarms at the radar receiver.
-Hence, the parameters of the proposed MS-QP sequence are required to be specially designed in order to enhance its robustness against doppler shift.
+Doppler shift tends to be stronger at mmWave/THz frequencies, which induces dominant sidelobes on the range profile of radar sensing, leading to additional false alarms at the radar receiver.
+Hence, the parameters of the proposed MS-QP sequence are required to be specially designed in order to enhance its robustness against Doppler shift.
 It can be observed in (\ref{eq9}) that the MS-QP sequence is the superposition of $M$ subsequences $\tilde{\mathbf{b}}_m=\left[\tilde{b}_m[0],\tilde{b}_m[1],\cdots,\tilde{b}_m[N-1]\right]$ for $m=0,1,\cdots,M-1$ on non-overlapped subbands, which are expressed by

 It is indicated that $\tilde{\mathbf{b}}_m$ for $m=0,1,\cdots,M-1$ are approximately orthogonal, i.e., having zero cyclic cross-correlations, since their used spectrums are non-overlapped.
-The orthogonality still holds even under doppler shift effects by setting guard interval of appropriate length between neighbouring subbands.
-This indicates that the range sidelobes of the MS-QP sequence induced by doppler shift is mainly determined by the cross-correlation results between $\tilde{\mathbf{b}}_m$ and its echo signal for $m=0,1,\cdots,M-1$.
-Furthermore, it is seen from (\ref{eq1_remark1}) that $\tilde{\mathbf{b}}_m$ is actually an interpolated and frequency-shifted ZC sequence, which is expected to share similar properties with $\mathbf{b}_m$, including the distribution of sidelobes induced by doppler shift on the range profile.
-Therefore, against the doppler shift effects on THz radar sensing with the MS-QP sequence, a heuristic strategy is to mitigate its impacts on the range profile of each ZC subsequence $\mathbf{b}_m$ ($m=0,1,\cdots,M-1$) separately by special design of the corresponding root index $p_m$.
+The orthogonality still holds even under Doppler shift effects by setting guard interval of appropriate length between neighbouring subbands.
+This indicates that the range sidelobes of the MS-QP sequence induced by Doppler shift is mainly determined by the cross-correlation results between $\tilde{\mathbf{b}}_m$ and its corresponding echo signal for $m=0,1,\cdots,M-1$.
+Furthermore, it is seen from (\ref{eq1_remark1}) that $\tilde{\mathbf{b}}_m$ is actually an interpolated and frequency-shifted ZC sequence, which is expected to share similar properties with $\mathbf{b}_m$, including the distribution of sidelobes induced by Doppler shift on the range profile.
+Therefore, to overcome the Doppler shift effects on radar sensing with the MS-QP sequence, a heuristic strategy is to mitigate its impacts on the range profile of each ZC subsequence $\mathbf{b}_m$ ($m=0,1,\cdots,M-1$) separately by special design of the corresponding root index $p_m$.